Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 ## Supporting Lottie without depending on it

-Some of our customers want to use [Lottie](https://airbnb.design/lottie/) to provide fun micro-animations to the UI provided by our feature libraries.
-Other customers don't want to use Lottie, or don't want animations at all.
+Some of our customers want to use [Lottie](https://airbnb.design/lottie/) to provide fun micro-animations to our feature libraries' UI.
+Other customers don't want to use Lottie, or don't want these animations at all.
 A custom implementation of the `DeferredDrawable` interface lets us support Lottie animations indirectly, without actually coupling our libraries to it or forcing our customers to take it on as a dependency.

 As a standalone library, we ship a `DeferredLottieDrawable` class: